 Memorable Manitobans: Robert Fletcher (1873-1963)

 Born near Tilsonburg, Ontario on 6 October 1873, son of Walter Fletcher and Catherine Frost, he was educated at the Dutton (Ontario) High School, Trinity University (Toronto), the St. Thomas Model School, and the Winnipeg Normal School.
-He came to Manitoba in 1893 and taught school at Elkhorn, Lansdowne, Kenora (Ontario), Portage Collegiate Institute, and St. John’s College.
+He came to Manitoba in 1893 and taught at South Antler School (1894-1895), Elkhorn School (?-?), Lansdowne, Kenora (Ontario), Portage Collegiate Institute (?-?), and St. John’s College (?-?).
 He worked as Manager of of the wholesale clothing firm of Donald Fraser & Company.

 On 13 June 1900, he married Kathleen Johnson (1875-?), with whom he had two sons: James Gordon Fletcher (1901-?) and Robert Vernon Fletcher (1908-?).
 In recognition of his community service, he received an honorary doctorate from the University of Manitoba (1922), the King George V Jubilee Medal Medal (1935), and a Manitoba Golden Boy Award (1962), and he was inducted into the Manitoba Order of the Buffalo Hunt.